jon-hanson/parsecj/README.md

 `eof()` | Succeeds if the end of the input is reached. | UNIT.
 `then(p, q)` | First applies the parser `p`.
 If it succeeds it then applies parser `q`. | Result of `q`.
 `or(p, q)` | First applies the parser `p`.
 If it succeeds the result is returned otherwise it applies parser `q`. | Result of succeeding parser.

-(see the [Combinators javadocs](http://jon-hanson.github.io/parsecj/javadoc/latest/org/javafp/parsecj/Combinators.html) for full list)... |
+(see the [Combinators javadocs](http://jon-hanson.github.io/parsecj/javadoc/latest/org/javafp/parsecj/Combinators.html) for full list)

 Combinators that take a `Parser` as a first parameter, such as `bind` and `or`, also exist as methods on the `Parser` interface, to allow parsers to be constructed in a fluent style.